si14/stuffed-naan-js/README.md

 JS numbers are IEEE 754 floating point numbers, 64-bit long.
 They consist of a sign bit, an exponent, and a mantissa.

-Here's how it all looks in memory:
+Here's how it all looks like in memory:

 ![Memory layout of a float64 from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a9/IEEE_754_Double_Floating_Point_Format.svg/1024px-IEEE_754_Double_Floating_Point_Format.svg.png)

-When mathematical operations on floats are applied incorrectly (for example, `0/0`), they return special values called Not a Number, or NaN for short.
+When mathematical operations on floats are applied incorrectly (for example, `0/0`), the result is a special value called Not a Number, or NaN for short.
 NaNs are represented as floating point numbers with the exponent set to all 1s and at least one non-zero bit in the fraction part.

 Which means I can commit crimes and smuggle data in the fraction part.
 IEEE is *not* going to stop me!

 This trick is silly, but it works.
-Of course, I couldn't resist overdoing the naan pun.
+Naturally, I couldn't resist overdoing the naan pun.

 Support your local curry house!
 (Or, better yet, [Come Back Alive](https://savelife.in.ua/en/))